swopblock/Swop-Script/README.md

 * Ordering

-# Swopblock Auto Action Invoicing Grammar
+# Swopblock Invoicing Grammar

-The Swopblock auto action invoicing grammar is the grammar for a kind of message that specifies an order made autonomously that matches offers to orders.
+The Swopblock invoicing grammar is the grammar for a kind of message that specifies an order made autonomously that matches offers to orders.
 There are two kinds of invoices: invoices that buy an order in exchange for an offer made by a user in a bid and invoices that sell in exchange for an offer made by a user in an ask.

 **Invoicing:**